Clothing Donation To Do’s

 - Too small or tight?
 It’s time to pass it down to someone else.

 - Don’t be afraid to include high-end items like a suit or formal dress.
-Many donation centers will take those items aside for special programs and charities that help people in need look sharp for a job interview or for events like prom.
+Many donation centers will take those items aside for special programs and charities that help people in need look sharp for a job interview or events like prom.

 - No undergarments.
 No, if’s, and’s, or but’s about it.
 Undies are items that need to be bought new, no matter how cute your old ones are.

 - Does your old favorite shirt have a hole in it?
 Then it’s time to repurpose, recycle, or throw it away.
-Only consider donating items that are like new or gently worn.
+Only consider donating items that are like-new or gently worn.

 - Do your shorts still have a weird smell?
 That’s a no for us dawg.

-- If any of your clothes have spots or stains on them, try to remove them yourself or take it to a professional.
+- If any of your clothes have spots or stains on them, try to remove them yourself or take them to a professional.
 If the stain won’t budge, then sadly the item should not be donated and instead repurposed.

 - Option 1 - Rinse will pick up your clothing donations, free of charge with any Rinse order.
 You can check if you’re in our service area here.